arruda/venv-dependencies/README.rst

 -----------------------------------

-This app helps to create symbolics links for any module from your original python to your current virtual enviroment.
-This way you don't need to do the links by your self using bash, just use this app.
+This app helps to create symbolics links for any module from your OS python to your current virtual enviroment.
+This way you don't need to do the links by yourself using bash, just use this app.

 Usage